|

 multipath.

 - Multipath reduction improves as the antennas are moved farther apart.
-You can see the level of multipath in the waveform pictures.
+You

-Channel 42 is a good example to see how the signal line gets flatter as the
+example to see how the signal line gets flatter as the spacing increases.
+A

-stays locked in.
+channel stays locked in.

 - The wider spacing resulted in greater multipath reduction, but it also